callmecavs/bandito/README.md

 # bandito

-Minimal boilerplate for mostly-static React frontends, built by webpack 2.
+Boilerplate for mostly-static React frontends, built by webpack 2.

 ## About

 **TL;DR:** Existing React/webpack boilerplates scaffold applications with complex state.
-Bandito scaffolds a minimal boilerplate for mostly static websites with simple state.
+Bandito scaffolds a minimal, mostly-static frontend with emphasis on modularity.

 ## Getting Started